ZhongkuiMa/propdag/README.md

 - **Breadth-First Search (BFS) for topological ordering**: Ensures proper processing order while minimizing cached intermediate results, important for networks with different dimensional layers.
 - **Forward and Backward Propagation**: Supports both forward and backward bound propagation with clean, modular implementation for DAG structures.
+- **Abstract Base Classes**: Provides template classes that can be easily extended for custom implementations.

 ## 🔧 Installation